-It has more than 8,600 megawatts (MW) in property which annually produces more than 20 terawatt hours (TWh) of emissions-free electricity, equivalent to the consumption of more than six million homes.
-The company also undertakes projects for third parties, for which it has installed nearly 2,000 MW.
+The company operates more than 9,600 Megawatts (MW) of own capacity, annually producing some 22 Terawatt-hours (TWh) of emission-free electricity, the equivalent of consumption by over six million homes.
+It has also developed projects for third parties, for whom it has installed almost 2,000 MW.

-ACCIONA carries out projects both for the company and for third parties.
-Based on its experience of over 20 years in the field of renewable energy, the company provides reliable and efficient solutions based on cutting-edge technologies.
+Thanks to its experience of 30 years in the renewable energy sector, the company offers reliable and efficient solutions based on the most advanced technologies.

 Lamèque’s winds are perfect for a wind farm, but they also attract other wind lovers.
 The constant daily winds, shallow water in the lagoons, and the warm waters of Chaleur Bay make for wonderful kitesurfing conditions.